 Although it may sound like the term “foreign” refers to a company formed abroad, the term specifically describes a company formed in the United States, that is transacting business in a state other than the home state where it was originally established.

 In this regard, out-of-state LLCs must register as foreign LLCs in Florida to ensure they meet the regulatory and tax requirements.

 When Should an LLC Register as a Foreign Business in Florida?

 Florida Statutes §607.1501 (1) establishes that “a foreign corporation may not transact business in this state until it obtains a certificate of authority from the department.”
 Therefore, if a company was originally formed in one state, that entity cannot “transact business” in Florida without proper registration.

 Florida statutory rules do not expressly define what “transacting business” is.
-Instead, the regulations provide a non-exhaustive list of activities that may not be considered as “transact
+Instead, the regulations provide a non-exhaustive list of activities that may not be considered as “transacting

-Accordingly, Florida Statute §607.1501 (2) state that “the following activities, among others, do not constitute transacting business within the meaning of subsection (1):
+Accordingly, Florida Statute §607.1501 (2) states that “the following activities, among others, do not constitute transacting business within the meaning of subsection (1):

 - Maintaining, defending, mediating, arbitrating, or settling any proceeding

 - Carrying on any activity concerning the internal affairs of the foreign corporation, including holding meetings of its shareholders or board of directors

 - Maintaining offices or agencies for the transfer, exchange, and registration of securities of the foreign corporation or maintaining trustees or depositaries with respect to those securities